westyd1982/rpi-cm4-1u-rack/README.md

 ## Bracket

-The iStarUSA enclosure supports a full-height PCIe bracket.
-It will not work with a half-height PCIe card without modification.
+The enclosure supports both a full-height and half-height PCIe cards.
+Note that a card will not fit if a 3.5" hard drive is installed.
+I created a 3D printed bracket to hold the PCIe SATA Card.

 ## Power